fanvue/ai-coding/README.md

 One of Fanvue's core features is messaging between creators and fans.

-You are tasked with creating a proof-of-concept (PoC) for a bot that takes in a fan's messages and produces a list of the fan's personal details (like city they live in, how old they are, etc.), as well as a fan's personal preferences.
+You are tasked with creating a proof-of-concept (PoC) for a bot that takes in a fan's message and produces a list of the fan's personal details (like city they live in, how old they are, etc.), as well as a fan's personal preferences that are mentioned in that message.

-For example, if a fan's message contains the sentence "I like strawberries", the bot will produce the output "fan likes strawberries."
+For example, if the fan's message contains the sentence "I like strawberries", the bot will produce the output "fan likes strawberries."

 The email we sent should contain a OpenAI API key.
-This will allow you to use the OpenAI's API to build the bot.
+This will allow you to use the [OpenAI's API](https://platform.openai.com/docs/api-reference/chat/create?lang=python) to build the bot.
+We recommend you use [the OpenAI Node.js or Python packages](https://platform.openai.com/docs/api-reference/introduction) for the PoC.

 ## First task: